SOBANEJAZ/Python-Beginners-Projects/README.md

 If you are a beginner and you are interested in making the grip on basic concepts in python more tighter, you can check them out.

 This is the list of all Beginner Projects:
-- calculator in python
+- Calculator in python
-- countdown program
+- Countdown program
-- currency converter
+- Currency converter
 - Clear and Clean The png folder
-- dice roller
+- Dice roller
-- heads and tails
+- Heads and tails
 - Number Guess Game
-- fibonnaci number
+- Fibonnaci number
-- factorial finder
+- Factorial finder
-- rock paper scissors basic game
+- Rock paper scissors basic game
-- rock paper scissors better
+- Rock paper scissors better
-- simple library managemet system
+- Simple library managemet system
-- temperature converter
+- Temperature converter
-- tic tac toe
+- Tic tac toe
-- turtle projects
+- Turtle projects
-- who want to be a millionaire
+- Who want to be a millionaire
+- Motivation Giver

 ### Intermediate Projects
 If you know the Basics of Python and want to learn some intermediate concepts like specific modules and some GUI (Graphical User Interfaces) in python by Tkinter and Pygame modules then this folder is for you.